Undergoing vocational training in Germany

 You can find out how to do this in the Instructions for finding the institution responsible for recognising school certificates in Germany.

-You apply directly to a company for a vocational training programme.
-Many large and small companies in Germany offer such programmes.
+You apply directly to a company.
+Many large and small companies in Germany offer such positions.

 The Federal Employment Agency can support you in your search for a vocational training position.